 Stirling is most famous for its castle, which was once an area where Vikings invaded.
-But as legend goes, a wolf howled before the Vikings arrived and saves the villagers by alerting them to the attack.
+As the legend goes, a wolf howled before the Vikings arrived and saved the villagers by alerting them to the attack.
 Now, Stirling Castle sits quietly in the hills and is open for tourists to visit.
 The town at the base of the castle offers places to stay and is a great place to escape the hordes of tourists.

-Orkney boasts having some of the most well-preserved Neolithic sites in Europe and the area pre-dates even the Romans by thousands of years.
+Orkney boasts of having some of the most well-preserved Neolithic sites in Europe, and the area pre-dates even the Romans by thousands of years.
 A series of 70 different islands, only 20 are inhabited.
-But the pre-historic significance has put these islands on the map.
-The islands that are inhibited will offer plenty of entertainment and on the largest islands, there are also museums to explain the areas history.

 Amazingly beautiful and culturally significant, the Hebrides Islands are one of the best places to go in Scotland.
-The Isle of Sky is the most famous island and it is absolutely stunning.
+The Isle of Sky is the most famous island, and it is absolutely stunning.
 The remoteness of some islands also inspired author George Orwell to write 1984.
-But with beaches, wildlife, and clear water, the Hebrides are top choice for nature lovers and outdoor enthusiasts.
+With beaches, wildlife, and clear water, the Hebrides are a top choice for nature lovers and outdoor enthusiasts.

 Get Out and Go

-With plenty of celebration, Scotland is a proud country that wears their traditions on their sleeves.
-The most famous icons of the country, like bagpipes and the questionable Loch Ness Monster have become popular exports for this nation, but nothing can match seeing beauty with your own eyes.
+With plenty of celebration, Scotland is a proud country that wears its traditions on its sleeves.
+The most famous icons of the country, like bagpipes and the questionable Loch Ness Monster, have become popular exports for this nation, though nothing can match seeing beauty with your own eyes.
 Here, you’ll go deep into the legends of Scotland as you travel around and explore the untamed wilderness.